zainmalik76/zainmalik76/README.md

 🚀 **About Me**

-Software Intern at [Technology Junction], passionate about building impactful solutions with modern technologies.
+Software Engineer at [Technology Junction], passionate about building impactful solutions with modern technologies.
 I love turning ideas into beautiful, functional apps, and I'm always learning something new!

 🧑‍💻 **Top Skills**